microsoft/playwright/docs/src/api/class-page.md

 Page routes take precedence over browser context routes (set up with [`method: BrowserContext.route`]) when request matches both handlers.

+To remove a route with its handler you can use [`method: Page.unroute`].

 :::note
 Enabling routing disables http cache.
 :::